pawelptak/raspberrypi-server/README.md

 3. Edit and run the script from the "Borg backup template" section of the [docs](https://immich.app/docs/guides/template-backup-script/) (Again, I omit the "REMOTE_HOST", "REMOTE_BACKUP_PATH" lines and the "### Append to remote Borg repository" section).
 The script that I used can be found in `data-backup/immich-borg-setup.sh`.
 Running the script can take a while, since it is creating backup of all the data.

 4. To restore data from a certain point, refer to the (restoring)(https://immich.app/docs/guides/template-backup-script/#restoring) section.
+You restored data will be in the temporary mountpoint that you create.
+After restoring the data, unmount the mountpoint.

-Not sure if also needed, but: For restoring the immich database itself, keep in mind the [restoring](https://immich.app/docs/guides/template-backup-script/#restoring) section of the docs.
-The `dump.sql.gz` that you need to perform it, should be in the Borg backup directory that you configured earlier.
+For restoring the immich database itself, keep in mind the [restoring](https://immich.app/docs/guides/template-backup-script/#restoring) section of the docs.
+The `dump.sql.gz` that you need to perform it, should be in the mountpoint mentioned earlier.
 Good luck and may God be with you when doing it.